learnbyexample/cli-computing/Files_and_Directories.md

 ```

 * multiple files and directories can be copied at once if the destination is a directory
-* using `-t` option, one could specify destination directory first followed by sources (this is helpful with `find` command and other cases)
+* using `-t` option, one could specify destination directory first followed by sources (this is helpful with `find` command and other places)

 ```bash
 $ mkdir bkp_dot_files